Suprcheese/Orbital-Ion-Cannon/Readme.txt

 You can click on the button added at the top of your screen to check on the status of your ion cannons in orbit.

-If you like, you can even automate the destruction of enemy nests by researching and building Auto-Targeting Stations, which will periodically scan for enemy nests and automatically fire an ion cannon if it detects one.
+If you like, you can even automate the destruction of enemy nests by researching Auto-Targeting, which will utilize your radars to scan for enemy nests and automatically fire an ion cannon.

 This mod is aware of Bob's mods and will update its recipes and technology requirements if Bob's Electronics, Tech, Warfare, and/or Power mods are installed.

-This mod also has configuration options available in config.lua.
-Here you may adjust parameters such as:
+This mod also has configuration options available through the in-game mod options menu (Options -> Mods).
+Here you may adjust myriad parameters such as:

--The cooldown time for the ion cannons, their damage amounts and blast radii -Select which announcer voice you want (Original C&C, Tiberian Sun EVA, or Tiberian Sun CABAL) -Toggle the "Ion cannon ready" etc. voices and klaxon sounds on/off -The time it takes between designating a target and the ion cannon firing -Enable/Disable the friendly character proximity check or the recipe updates for Bob's mods -The minimum time between targeting multiple ion cannons -The range of the Auto-Targeting Station
--Whether the Auto-Targeting Station should target Worms in addition to Spawners -Enable verbose printing to the console
+-The cooldown time for the ion cannons, their damage amounts and blast radii -Select which announcer voice you want (Original C&C, Tiberian Sun EVA, or Tiberian Sun CABAL) -Toggle the "Ion cannon ready" etc. voices and klaxon sounds on/off -The time it takes between designating a target and the ion cannon firing -Whether Auto-Targeting should target Worms in addition to Spawners -Enable verbose printing to the console
 -Disable the intense flames caused by ion cannon blasts, removing the chance to cause wildfires.

+... and more!

 Modding Details: